Medical records moving digital...Are your files protected?

 by Bridget.Giacinto, on Oct 4, 2013 10:24:08 PM

-ObamaCare requires all doctors to go digital, but what does that mean for our medical records.
-Fox Report addresses concerns with the medical privacy of our digital health information.
+The United States started moving towards the digitization of US medical records back in 2009.
+With the onset of ObamaCare, all doctors were required to go digital, but what did that mean for our medical records?
+Fox Report addresses concerns about the medical privacy of our digital health information.
 This report brought up a lot of questions to ponder.
 Will our medical records be safe?
 What happens if our records are hacked or infected with a virus?
 Are our medical files protected if lost or accidentally deleted?
 What is being done to ensure that our data is properly backed up?

 If data loss is such a prevalent issue in the healthcare industry…What is being done to ensure that our medical records are properly backed up to protect against loss?
 Without a hard copy to fall back on, ensuring that our data is protected with a formal, industry-best-practices backup plan is paramount.

-Data protection and data backup is an integral part of IT operations – maintaining multiple copies of data (local and remote) is crucial for securing data and minimizing the possibility of loss or downtime.
+Data protection and data backup are integral parts of IT operations – maintaining multiple copies of data (local and remote) is crucial for securing data and minimizing the possibility of loss or downtime.
 Having a formal backup policy in place, whether you are in the medical field or not, needs to be a priority.